Last Updated on March 8, 2021 by Grow with Bovees

 Kentucky Bluegrass Germination

-This grass can withstand cold temperatures, but can take a bit longer to germinate between 10 – 21 days.
+Kentucky Bluegrass is a heat and drought tolerant grass, making it an ideal choice for cool season lawns, but can take a bit longer to germinate between 10 – 21 days.

 Tall Fescue Germination Time